Jacob Thompson: Postwar

 After the Civil War, Thompson fled to England and later returned to Canada as he waited for passions to cool in the United States.
 He eventually came home and settled in Memphis, Tennessee, to manage his extensive holdings.
 Thompson was later appointed to the board of the University of the South at Sewanee and was a great benefactor of it.

 Death

-Jacob Thompson died in Memphis and was interred in Elmwood Cemetery.
+Jacob Thompson died in Memphis, Tennessee and was interred in Elmwood Cemetery.
 Republicans and Union veterans condemned the Grover Cleveland administration's lowering of flags to half-mast in Washington and Secretary of Interior Lucius Quintus Cincinnatus Lamar II's closure of the Department of Interior to honor Thompson after his death.